Cross-Functional Agile teams: Making the Transition

 When working through an Agile transformation, many organizations struggle to efficiently re-organize delivery teams.
 Although you won’t find specific mention in the Agile Manifesto or the 12 Principles, most Agile frameworks (such as Scrum and XP) note that Agile teams should strive to be cross-functional.
-What exactly is a cross-functional team, why are they best for Agile, and how can you successfully transition from a single-skill team approach to high-performing, cross-functional Agile teams?
+What exactly is a cross-functional team, why are they best for Agile development, and how can you successfully transition from a single-skill team approach to high-performing, cross-functional Agile teams?
 Let’s dive in, shall we?

 • Too many handoffs.
 When a back-end team has to send their features to QA, there’s a handoff that requires extra coordination, using up resources and time.

 • Delayed feedback.
 When a UI/UX developer needs to give feedback to an automation engineer, they have to coordinate with the other team, often working on a different agenda.
 Again, this requires more effort and more coordination, leading to delays.

 • Accrual of tech debt.
 Poor communication and lack of coding standards among development teams can increase the amount of tech debt you carry forward.

 Quality, morale, and, ultimately, customer satisfaction all suffer.

 A more effective approach involves cross-functional Agile teams.
 A cross-functional Agile team is a self-contained team, with access to all the skill sets and area expertise they need to go from the initial specification of features to the delivery of customer value.
 Members of cross-functional Agile teams may be generalists who have some knowledge in many different areas or specialists who have deep expertise in one or two areas.
 Many cross-functional Agile teams will have both, and all members on the team typically can help out in several different areas as needed.

 High-performing, cross-functional Agile teams deliver significant benefits, including:

 • Faster response times when challenges arise

 • Higher levels of confidence in planning and visualizing end-to-end product features

 • Increased quality of deliverables

 Cross-functional teams are also more likely to embody critical Agile values, such as openness, courage, focus, respect, commitment, and trust.

 Environments, products to deliver, culture, product size and scope, personal beliefs, team member personalities, and many other variables come into play when forming cross-functional teams in Agile.